 Examples of drugs delivered transdermally for CRPS include Fentanyl and Clonidine.
 Perhaps the most common examples of drugs applied topically for the condition are Lidocaine and Capsaicin.

-Compound Analgesic Cream
+Compound Analgesic Cream for CRPS

 Back in 2015, researchers at the University of Newcastle in Australia published a paper in the journal Pain Practice on the outcome of a small-scale trial of a multi-compound topical cream for treating early stage CRPS.
-The trial followed a study which suggested that a topical combination cream reduced allodynia in rats.
+The trial followed a study that suggested that a topical combination cream reduced allodynia in rats.